 - A lump or thickening in the breast. - A change in the nipple.
 The nipple might be pulled back into the breast, or change shape.
 You might have a rash that makes the nipple look red and scaly, or have blood or another fluid coming from the nipple. - A change in how the breast feels or looks.
 It may feel heavy, warm or uneven, or the skin may look dimpled.
-The size and shape of the breast may change. - Pain or discomfort in the breast or armpit. - A swelling or lump in the armpit.
+The size and shape of the breast may change. - A swelling or lump in the armpit.

+Pain on its own is not usually a sign of breast cancer.
 If you have any change to your breast, you should make an appointment to see your GP straight away.
 You may not have cancer.
 But if you do, being diagnosed and treated at an early stage may mean that you are more likely to survive breast cancer.